How To Find Work in Finland

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Language can be a major obstacle in getting work in Finland.
 Unless you speak Finnish or Swedish fluently, your choices are limited to international companies and special areas such as engineering, IT or independent work.

 Many people believe that having studied the foreign language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss in a language that is not your native tongue could prove a lot more difficult than you might expect.

 Online work search resources are expanding quickly.
 With the high level of Internet usage in Finland, the Internet is now the best place to access work information.
-However, in effective work search, you should complement online work search by methods that are more traditional, because work in Finland is advertised in different ways and some work is not advertised in traditional forms at all.
+However, in effective work search, you should complement online work search by methods that are more traditional, because jobs in Finland are advertised in different ways and some jobs are not advertised in traditional forms at all.